Massachusetts Car Accident Attorneys

 From the moment you connect with a Massachusetts car accident attorney, they go to work protecting your claim.
 The most common case types we handle:

-Not understanding that PIP pays first but tort recovery requires meeting the $2,000 threshold under M.G.L. c.
+Assuming PIP is the whole claim — tort recovery for pain and suffering requires clearing the $2,000 threshold under M.G.L. c.
 231, § 6D

-Missing the 2-year presentment deadline under the Massachusetts Tort Claims Act (M.G.L. c.
-258)
+Blowing the 2-year presentment deadline under the Massachusetts Tort Claims Act (M.G.L. c.
+258) when a public entity is involved

-Giving a recorded statement to the at-fault driver’s insurer without legal counsel
+Giving the at-fault driver's insurer a recorded statement without counsel present

 Common Massachusetts Car Accident Mistakes